Advertisements

 Balraj Sahni

 Today’s topic is an Indian film artist who attempted to convey a deep message through films such as ‘Hum Log,’ ‘Do Bigha Zamin,’ ‘Waqt,’ and ‘Kabuliwala.’
-The artist who did not develop his own style but always attempted to affect social change through his on-screen character.
-Learn about the life of writer and actor Balraj Sahni, whose birthday is on May 1.
+The artist did not develop his own style but always attempted to affect social change through his on-screen character.
+Learn about writer and actor Balraj Sahni’s life, whose birthday is May 1.

 Name Balraj Sahni